 This summer reading assignment is designed to help you prepare for college and the AP exam, both of which require analytical reading skills.
-The assignment will count for your first test grade and is due in class on the first day of school.
-Directions for submitting the assignment via Turnitin will be given on the first day of class.
+The assignment will count for your first test grade and are due in class on the first day of school.
+Directions for submitting the assignment via Turnitin will be given later.